ypriverol/github-paper/REVIEWS.md

 ```
 ## Rule 1.
 Use GitHub to track your projects
 ## Rule 2.
-GitHub for single users, teams and organisations
+GitHub for single users, teams and organizations
 ## Rule 3.
 Developing and collaborating on new features: branching and forking
 ## Rule 4.
 Naming branches and commits: tags and semantic versions
 ## Rule 5: Let GitHub do some tasks for you: integrate